jito-labs/shredstream-proxy/README.md

 ## Usage
 1. Submit your auth pubkey to be allowed
 2. Ensure your firewall is open.
 Default listen port for shreds is 10000/udp.
 NAT connections currently not supported.
 3. Run via docker or natively
-   - These examples: receive shreds from dallas and nyc, only directly connecting to dallas
+    - These examples: receive shreds from `dallas` and `nyc`, only directly connecting to `dallas` region

 ### Docker